IDEA TEAM

 Research Assistants

 Ariah Marz is a fourth-year undergraduate student majoring in Psychology.
-She is the lab coordinator of the IDEA lab.
 Before attending UC Merced, she earned her A.A. in Psychology and Social Science.
 She is broadly interested in developmental psychology.
 In her free time, she enjoys reading, listening to music, and spending time with friends.

-Elauria Wiggins is a forth-year undergraduate student majoring in Psychology with a minor in Sociology.
+Elauria Wiggins is a forth-year undergraduate student majoring in Psychology.
 She is a registered behavior technician and is broadly interested in cognitive and clinical psychology.
-She hopes to attend a graduate program in clinical psychology post-graduation.
+She hopes to attend a graduate program in social work post-graduation.
 In her free time, Elauria enjoys playing volleyball, reading, and loves concerts.

 Hien Ton is a second-year undergraduate student majoring in Psychology and Sociology.
 She’s interested in forensic psychology and criminology.
 Outside of academics, Hien enjoys gaming and spending time with her cat, Toru.